dzzie/humidor.net/Arduino/low_cost/readme.txt

 total cost is about $40.

-It does not contain any type of display or buttons and is very easy to put together only five wires total and for those our power and ground
+It does not contain any type of display or buttons and is very easy to put together only five wires total and four of those are power and ground

-not quite complete yet soon to be

 the following link will help you set up your Arduino IDE to use this board